-Our motorcycle adventure tours are carefully developed and the routes are the best you will find.
-Every guesthouses, restaurants, and ‘thing to see’ along the way is thoughtfully chosen.
-Our aim is to make our adventure tours the most unique, exciting, and memorable in Southeast Asia.
-Road changes in Laos are continuous so we monitor their conditions and the weather to ensure we keep our routes fresh and exciting, always looking for new trails and things to see along way. (last survey July 2020) The last survey was a huge success, finding new trails, homestays, and some scary (in the best way!) river crossings.
-Skill levels for our tours leans to the experienced riders who can tackle the routes safely.
-However, we offer options for those who lack experience, but are keen to try.
-Drop us a line if you’re looking for something in particular as we are always happy putting together motorcycle adventure tours for riders of all ability!
+Our motorcycle tours are carefully developed, and the routes are the best you will find.
+All guesthouses, restaurants, and ‘thing to see’ along the way is thoughtfully chosen.
+Our aim is to make our tours the most unique, exciting, and memorable in Southeast Asia.
+Road changes in Laos are continuous, so we monitor their conditions and the weather to ensure we keep our routes fresh and exciting, always looking for new trails and things to see along the way.
+(July 2022).

 Tailored to Veterans returning to Laos.
 During the War, many service personnel spent time in Laos either on the ground, in the air, or both.